Metropolitan AF-690 by Benjamin Moore

 Metropolitan AF-690 Hue Family

-In context of its Hue Family neighborhood, 5 GY, on The Color Strategist Color Wheel.
-The pink arrows point to where it fits in among the other colors according to its Value 7.43 rounded to 7.50 and Chroma of 0.31 rounded to 0.25.
+Here’s Metropolitan AF-690 by Benjamin Moore in context of its Hue Family neighborhood, 5 GY, on The Color Strategist Color Wheel.
+The pink arrows point to where Metropolitan AF-690 fits in among the other colors according to its Value 7.43 rounded to 7.50 and Chroma of 0.31 rounded to 0.25.

 Metropolitan AF-690 Color Review